Warzone Season 5 Reloaded update: Iron Trials mode, Numbers event, full patch notes

 Call of Duty: Warzone’s next installation is right around the corner as the devs have revealed the early patch notes for Season 5 Reloaded.
-And it turns out Verdansk is getting new modes, an event, Judge Dredd, and more.
+It turns out Verdansk is getting new modes, an event, Judge Dredd, and more.

-The road map for Season 5 Reloaded in Warzone is full of content, specifically in ways to play.
-There’s the return of the Clash mode, as well as a new mode (Iron Trials ‘84) and a new seasonal event (The Numbers Event).
+The roadmap for Season 5 Reloaded in Warzone is full of content, specifically in ways to play.
+There’s the return of the Clash mode, as well as a new mode Iron Trials ‘84 and a new seasonal event.

-Like many of the game’s past seasonal events, there are cosmetics (and a new melee weapon)to be earned from Numbers and there’s also a Calling Card to be earned from winning Iron Trials.
+Like many of the game’s past seasonal events, there are cosmetics and a new melee weapon to be earned from the new event, and there’s also a Calling Card to be earned from winning Iron Trials.

 Advertisement